Don lauds AGN for resolving 12 years leadership rift — Nigeria Today

 A don, Mr Obi Okoli, has lauded the Actors Guild of Nigeria (AGN) for resolving the 12 years leadership rift that shook the guild.

-Okoli, a lecturer in the Department of Theatre and Film, University of Nigeria, Nsukka, gave the commendation in an interview with the Newsmen in Enugu on Friday.
+Okoli, a lecturer in the Department of Theatre and Film, University of Nigeria, Nsukka, gave the commendation in an interview with the News Agency of Nigeria (NAN) in Enugu on Friday.

 He said that the peace that had returned to AGN would help to accelerate the development of the Nollywood industry as well as film production.